auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     and instead summarizes its block generator using xor, bringing it much closer to PBKDF2.

-    One of the consequences of using sha256 to consume the output blocks of PHKDF's generator is that cracking attacks on the intermediate state need not compute this summary.
-Thus, the key-stretching benefit of a third[^domain-tag-length] of SHA256 blocks does not accrue until after the computation of slow-extract is complete.
+    One of the unfortunate consequences of using sha256 to consume the output blocks of PHKDF's generator is that cracking attacks on the intermediate state need not compute this summary.
+Thus, the key-stretching benefit of a third[^domain-tag-length] of SHA256 blocks did not accrue until after the computation of slow-extract is complete.

-    By comparison, a cracking attack on an intermediate state of version 2 can either crack the xor-sum or the extension code.
+    In the new version, a cracker on an intermediate state can choose to attack either the xor-sum or the extension code.
 If a cracker attacks the xor-sum, the computation of the last PHKDF round can always be elided.

-    If one computes the last PHKDF round instead, one could elide the computation of the xor-sum.
-Unlike above, computing this sum is not a constant amount of work, but the xor-sum is also very inexpensive relative to a sha256 block computation.
-Thus it should take a fairly large number of rounds before it becomes less work for a cracker to compute one more PHKDF round.
-(I've not tried to measure this myself, yet, but the precise cutover point can depend on specific hardware and other causal factors relevant to the context.)
+    If the cracker attacks the extension code instead, they'll need to compute one more round of PHKDF, but can elide the computation of the xor-sum.
+    One round of PHKDF is a constant amount of additional work while maintaining a xor-sum of all generated blocks is a linear amount of work, however, one round of PHKDF is at least two SHA256 block computations, which is a comparable amount of work as tracking the xor-sum over a large number of PHKDF output blocks.

     Either way, compared to version 1, this is a relatively small difference between the effort required to create an intermediate state and the effort required to make a single cracking attempt against that intermediate state.
+(I really need to work on a pithier way of referring to that particular constraint on the internal streaming structure (topology?) of the hashing algorithm.)

 2. Bcrypt's integration has been entirely reworked, using an enhanced salting process.